hardentools/hardentools/README.md

 In case you wish to restore the default settings and revert the changes Hardentools made (for example, if you need to use cmd.exe), you can simply re-run the tool and instead of an "Harden" button you will be prompted with a "Restore" button.
 Similarly, click it and wait for the modifications to be reverted.

 In the future, we will create the ability to select or deselect certain modifications Hardentools is configured to make.

+**Please note**: the modifications made by Hardentools are exclusively contextual to the Windows user account used to run the tool from.
+In case you want Hardentools to change settings for other Windows users as well, you will have to run it from each one of them logged in.

 ## What this tool does NOT